mcrvaz/mcrvaz.github.io/_posts/2024-02-26-types-and-readability.md

     }
 }
 ```
 Consider that this function returns a reference to the list that holds the active quests.
-You probably don't want to mess around with it, not add, remove or reorder anything, since the `QuestManager` won't know about those modifications.
+You probably don't want to mess around with it; not add, remove or reorder anything, since the `QuestManager` won't know about those modifications.
 In this case it would be probably better to use an `IReadOnlyList`:
 ```csharp
 class QuestManager
 {